traksag/blaze/README.md

 A fair warning: I may deny a pull request if it doesn't fall in line with my goals (e.g. too complex).
 I may also deny a pull request and use parts of it to stitch together something myself.

-If you have questions, remarks and otherwise, feel free to contact me by email via the email address I use to commit, or on Discord at traks#2633.
+If you have questions, remarks and otherwise, feel free to contact me by email via the email address I use to commit.
+You can also contact me on Discord, my username is traksag.